4G LTE Advanced Tutorial

 Click on the link for a MIMO tutorial

-For LTE Advanced, the use of MIMO is likely to involve further and more advanced techniques with additional antennas in the matrix to enable additional paths to be sued, although as the number of antennas increases, the overhead increases and the return per additional path is less.
+For LTE Advanced, the use of MIMO is likely to involve further and more advanced techniques including the use of additional antennas in the matrix to enable additional paths to be used, although as the number of antennas increases, the overhead increases and the return per additional path is less.

 In additional to the numbers of antennas increasing, it is likely that techniques such as beamforming may be used to enable the antenna coverage to be focused where it is needed.

 - Carrier Aggregation, CA: As many operators do not have sufficient contiguous spectrum to provide the required bandwidths for the very high data rates, a scheme known as carrier aggregation has been developed.
 Using this technology operators are able to utilise multiple channels either in the same bands or different areas of the spectrum to provide the required bandwidth.
 Read more about Carrier Aggregation, CA